INFORMSJoC/2022.0285/README.md

 ## Description

 This repository provides data for the problem and code for the method.
-The main folders are 'data', 'src', and 'scripts'.
+The main folders are 'data', 'src', 'scripts', and 'results'.

 'data': This folder includes reddit data and twitter data.
+The detailed description can be seen [README](./data/README.md).

 "src": This folder includes the code for training and testing.

 "scripts": This folder provides a running script.

+"results": This folder provides the results in the paper.

-## Requirements
+## Building

-You should install the following packages before you run our model.
+The following packages should be installed before you run our model.

 ```
 python >= 3.8.13